 |Minimum Altitude||2,400 m / 7,874 ft|

-The Short Inca Trail lasts 02 days in which the following activities do carry out:
+The Short Inca Trail lasts 02 days, during which the following activities do carry out:

 On the second day – You have breakfast at the tourist hotel very early.
 Then you go up to Machu Picchu by bus.
 In the Inca city, you will tour the constructions of the world’s wonders in the company of a tour guide.
 Finally, you return by bus to Aguas Calientes, taking the train to Ollantaytambo.
 Then, you return by minivan to the city of Cusco, where the adventure ends.